 I have learnt so much from winters, grown so much as a person, made some absolutely amazing friends and had some of the best memories.
 I definitely rule out doing another winter again.

-So I thought I’d finish with some top tips on how to get the absolute most from your winter season, and have as much of a great time as I did!
+So I thought I’d finish with some top tips on how to get the absolute most from your winter season.

 Whatever your age, ski or snowboard experience give a winter season a go.